cloud-gov/cg-site/content/docs/services/elasticsearch24.md

-`3x`  | Elasticsearch instance with 3GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `6x`  | Elasticsearch instance with 6GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `12x` | Elasticsearch instance with 12GB of RAM and 2 slices of CPU | Will be paid per hour + storage `small-ha` | Elasticsearch cluster with 3 masters and 3 data nodes | Will be paid per hour + storage `large-ha` | Elasticsearch cluster with 3 masters and 3 data nodes | Will be paid per hour + storage
+`3x`  | Elasticsearch instance with 3GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `6x`  | Elasticsearch instance with 6GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `12x` | Elasticsearch instance with 12GB of RAM and 2 slices of CPU | Will be paid per hour + storage `medium-ha` | Elasticsearch cluster with three master nodes (3584M memory limit, 1792M heap) and three data nodes (3584M memory limit, 1792M heap, 10G disk) | Will be paid per hour + storage

-Note: The `small-ha` and `large-ha` plans run multiple Elasticsearch master and data nodes on different machines, so that service is not interrupted by routine platform maintenance.
+Note: The `medium-ha` plan runs multiple Elasticsearch master and data nodes on different machines, so that service is not interrupted by routine platform maintenance.
 The `1x`, `3x`, `6x`, and `12x` plans all run on a single instance and will be briefly unavailable during platform maintenance; these plans should not be used for production applications.

 ## How to create an instance